corelan/CorelanTraining/README.md

  ```

 Solution:
-Open a PowerShell window (as administrator)
+* Open a PowerShell window (as administrator)
-Run `Set-ExecutionPolicy RemoteSigned` and press "Y" when prompted
+* Run `Set-ExecutionPolicy RemoteSigned` and press "Y" when prompted
-Try running the powershell script again.
+* Try running the powershell script again.

- enjoy!
+Enjoy!